substack/box-sprite-svg/readme.markdown

 Call this method when you want the sprite to advance by `dt`, a time delta in milliseconds.

+## sp.reset()

+Set the motion properties all back to `(0,0)`, remove the element from its parent node, and unregister all listeners.

+This method is very handy for reusing sprites, which you'll probably want to do for performance reasons.

 # properties

 ## sp.acceleration = { x: 0, y: 0 }